Top 5 Rarest Fish Ever Caught

 Boating Education Keeps Anglers Safe On the Water

-From bass fishing to catching walleye, boaters and anglers should wear lifejackets when on the water and carry crucial safety equipment on board.
-You also need to understand how to navigate around other boaters on the water, whether competing for a collosal squid or a boat full of trout.
+Whether you've reeled in one of the rarest fish caught, or you're simply planning to go bass fishing or catch some walleye, boaters and anglers should wear lifejackets when on the water and carry crucial safety equipment on board.
+You also need to understand how to navigate around other boaters on the water, whether competing for a colossal squid or a boat full of trout.

 BOATERexam provides online boating education courses for Canadian boaters and boat operators in the U.S. Before hitting the water in search of your rare (or not-so-rare) catch of the day, make sure you've passed the required safety certification to boat legally and protect yourself and others on the water.